 Send or fax proof of immunizations at least 10 days before the orientation date to the Shared Processing Center; PO Box 412; Bangor, ME 04402-0412 or fax it to (207) 561-3430.

 You can find more information about the immunization requirements at University Health and Counseling Services.

-Family members (2 maximum) are encouraged to participate in our Family Members Program.
-This program introduces family members to the new lives of the students.
-Some topics that will be discussed include academics, financial aid, college student and family transitions, and student life at USM.
-This program also gives family members the opportunity to ask questions, address any concerns they may have, and speak with faculty and staff.
+Family members are also invited to participate in our Family Members Program during in-person Orientation sessions.
+This short program introduces family members to the new lives of the students.
+Topics discussed will include how to succeed in the classroom, financial aid, college student and family transitions, and student life at USM.
+Family members will also have the opportunity to ask questions, address any concerns they may have, and speak with faculty and staff.
 Learn more about the Family Members Program.

 Where can I find a map of the campuses?